NASU -- Novel Actuating Screw Unit: Origami-inspired Screw-based Propulsion on Mobile Ground Robots: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Mandy Cheung, Peter Gavrilov, Hoi Man (Kevin) Lam, Casey Price, Nikhil Uday Shinde, Anne-Marie Shui, and Mingwei Yeoh for their continued support of the project.
+The authors would like to thank Yaohui Chen, Mandy Cheung, Peter Gavrilov, Hoi Man (Kevin) Lam, Casey Price, Dimitrious Schreiber, Nikhil Uday Shinde, Anne-Marie Shui, and Mingwei Yeoh for their support of the project.